 There are many different career paths that you can take as a prosecutor.
 Most prosecutors work for the state or local government.
 But if you’re interested in becoming a prosecutor, here’s a breakdown of the different types of positions and what they entail.

 A prosecutor’s job is to prosecute criminal cases that are brought before them.
-This means they have to work on matters that are serious enough to merit prosecution.
+This means they have to work on serious matters to merit prosecution.

 There are many different career paths you can take as a prosecutor.
 Most prosecutors work for the state or local government.
 But if you’re interested in becoming a prosecutor, here’s a breakdown of the different types of positions and what they entail.